hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

     don't have an account, you can create one now [here](https://github.com/join).

-2. Open the [HPE DEV Content Management System (CMS)](https://developer.hpe.com/admin) and select **login** with GitHub.
+2. Open the [HPE DEV Content Management System (CMS)](https://developer.hpe.com/admin) and select **login with GitHub**.

 <center><img src="media/guide-login-with-Github.png" width="600" height="300"></center>

 3. Select **Fork the repo** to initiate a copy of the HPE DEV Web CMS into your own GitHub account.
 (In GitHub, this will appear as a new
-    repository: "yourAccountname/hpe-dev-portal").
+    repository: ***yourAccountname/hpe-dev-portal***).
 This private copy of
     the repository is going to be used to make your changes to the web site, before submitting them to the HPE DEV team.

 <center><img src="media/guide-fork-repo.png" width="600" height="363"></center>

-4. You can view this forked repo in your repository list of your GitHub account
+4. You can view this forked repo in your repository list of your GitHub account.

 <center><img src="media/guide-forked-repo-in-your-GitHub.png" width="800" height="185"></center>

-5. In Netlify CMS, you are now working with your own copy of the HPE DEV CMS, and you get presented with a **Contents** menu which allows to change all sections of the web site.
-This guide, however, covers only changes to the **Blog** and **Platforms** and **Events** sections.
+5. In CMS, you are now working with your own copy of the HPE DEV CMS, and you get presented with a **Contents** menu that allows to change all sections of the web site.
+This guide, however, only covers changes to the **Blog**, **Platforms** and **Events** sections.

->Note: Please engage with the team before proposing changes to other sections.
+>Note: Please engage with the HPE DEV team before proposing changes to other sections.

 <center><img src="media/guide-contents-blog-platform.png" width="800" height="356"></center>

 ## Contributing a new blog
 You can create a new blog directly from the **Contents** tab or by navigating to the **Workflow** tab.
-Here you will create a new blog directly from the **Contents** tab.
+Here's how you can create a new blog directly from the **Contents** tab.

-1. From the **Contents** tab, select the **Blog** section, and click the **New Blog** button
+1. From the **Contents** tab, select the **Blog** section, and click the **New Blog** button.

 <center><img src="media/guide-blog-Contents-new-post.png" width="800" height="497"></center>

-2. In the blog editor, you can set properties (title, author name, author picture) in the left pane and see the effect in the preview pane on the right side of the screen
+2. In the blog editor, you can set properties (title, author name, author picture) in the left pane and see the effect in the preview pane on the right side of the screen.

 <center><img src="media/guide-blog-new-post-properties.png" width="1100" height="500"></center>

-3. Make sure you set:
+3. Make sure you set the following parameters:

 -   Title
 -   Author